 Augmented reality can take the tedious part of changing multiple outfits or accessories out of the customers’ shopping experience.
 An augmented fitting room can give a person a tangible presentation of how a certain item (or several items in combination) will look on them.
 This way, a customer can easily decide whether they should skip the item or try it on in an actual fitting room.

 To introduce virtual fitting rooms, stores should provide their customers with an AR mobile app that scans a person’s reflection in the mirror and augments it with a layer of clothing, footwear, or an accessory.
 By holding a mobile device in front of the mirror, a customer can try various combinations of items and inspect their augmented reflection up close and from different angles, which the augmented item will be automatically adjusting to.

-In case of an e-store, such an app should contain a complete catalogue of AR-enabled items that a customer can choose and virtually try on.
-However, a brick-and-mortar store will benefit from implementing a code scanner feature instead of a large catalogue.
+In case of an e-store, such an app should contain a complete catalog of AR-enabled items that a customer can choose and virtually try on.
+However, a brick-and-mortar store will benefit from implementing a code scanner feature instead of a large catalog.
 With the help of this feature, a customer can scan a tag code on the item they’ve chosen and have its AR model instantly downloaded to their device.
 This way, the app itself will be lightweight and easy for walk-in customers to install.